Kuwait hopes for remedy to Gulf row over Qatar soon

 Sheikh Youssef al-Qaradawi, an influential Qatar-based cleric critical of the authorities in Saudi Arabia and the United Arab Emirates (UAE), has also ignited tensions.

-Qaradawi, who was born in Egypt and is a naturalised Qatari citizen, has said he would resume preaching this Friday after a gap of several weeks which coincided with the Gulf dispute.
+Qaradawi, who was born in Egypt and is a naturalized Qatari citizen, has said he would resume preaching this Friday after a gap of several weeks which coincided with the Gulf dispute.